huygnguyen04/huygnguyen04.github.io/_pages/about.md

 Originally from Ho Chi Minh City, Vietnam, I moved to the U.S. to further my studies as an international student with a long-term goal of pursuing a Ph.D. in Computer Science.

+Currently, I am involved in GPU and Computer Architecture research at the Insight Computer Architecture Lab as well as collaborating on projects with professors in the UVA School of Engineering.

+Other than that, I am also doing mentoring job as a Teaching Assistant and Grader for Applied Math Courses.

 > The more you sleep, the higher your GPA. <img src="https://media.giphy.com/media/itdYhaQ5GKXczC1WFJ/giphy.gif" width = 40px>

 <br>